 Program Officer, Building Institutions and Networks (BUILD)

-Marissa M. Tirona is the Director of Blue Shield Against Violence.
-She is a seasoned capacity builder with substantial nonprofit experience, Marissa specializes in leadership development, nonprofit sustainability, governance and performance metrics.
+Marissa M. Tirona is the Program Officer for the Ford Foundation's Building Institutions and Networks (BUILD).
+Marissa specializes in leadership development, nonprofit sustainability, governance and performance metrics.
 Learn More

 Roberto Vargas, DrPH, MSW, is an educator, community organizer and organization consultant with more than 30 years experience providing leadership development, team building and strategic planning services primarily to organizations engaged in advocacy, community service, empowerment and social change.
 Learn More